 What does the rent cover?

-In the majority of our rental properties the rental payment is just that - i.e. rent!
-You will be responsible for all utility bills, council tax and telephone (and your TV licence).
+In the majority of our rental properties the rental payment is just that- i.e. rent.
+You will be responsible for all utility bills, council tax, telephone, broadband services as well as your TV licence.